under-view/meta-amd/DOCUMENTATION.md

 # Documentation

-This section lists the links to official documentation of various features and a general guide to Yocto Project and it's build system.
+This section lists the links to official documentation of various features, and user guide to Yocto Project and it's build system.

 | Feature                                      | Documentation                                                                          | Comments |
 |:---------------------------------------------|:---------------------------------------------------------------------------------------|:---------|